 Include a justification for each of the proposed budget items.

-Purchase of equipment (e.g., laptop computers), salaries, professional memberships and hosting (food or drink) are not allowed.
+Purchase of professional memberships, hosting (food or drink) or payment of salaries, to anyone other than the student awarded, are not allowed.
+Purchase of equipment available through departments or for loan at @One is not allowed without justification.
 Travel expenditures must follow the University rules for travel; a travel request must be submitted well before the actual trip (consult with your faculty mentor for guidance).
 Travel to a conference will not be granted, it must be travel to conduct the proposed research or creative activity.

-List of all of the sources you have cited in the proposal.
+List of all the sources you have cited in the proposal.

 The proposal must include a letter from your supervising faculty mentor indicating his/her approval of the proposal and describing the mentor’s level of involvement in the project.
 Note that this is not merely a reference letter.
 It is a letter that should describe the mentor's endorsement of both the proposal and the student, include the qualifications of the student, and indicate the mentor’s commitment to oversee the project.